FocusNet: Classifying Better by Focusing on Confusing Classes: Related Work

+Another effective approach to improve the accuracy of networks is to use the attention mechanism.
+For example, VINet~\cite{obeso2022visual} integrates human visual attention into neural networks in image classification and object detection.
+AE-Net~\cite{CHEN2022108291} refines channel and spatial attention to retrieve fine-grained sketch-based images.
+DAAF~\cite{CHEN2022108567} learns global and local attention aware features to improve the accuracy of person re-identification.
+Progressive-attention network~\cite{zheng2019learning} localizes discriminative parts at multiple scales progressively.

-The main difference between these approaches and our work is that ClonalNet establishes links between inter-category correlations and attention mechanisms.
-Furthermore, we regularize ClonalNet with the attention of the pre-trained baseline, which allows ClonalNet to concentrate more on inter-category correlations and thus more on confusing categories.
+The main difference between these methods and our work is that FocusNet establishes the relationship between confusing classes and network attention.
+In addition, our FocusNet does not change the architecture of the original network, and does not add extra computing complexity during inference.